-There are numerous Viola species that grow well here.
+Numerous Viola species grow well here.
 Nearly all of them should be planted during the fall in Georgia climates.
-They’re similar in appearance to pansies, but with smaller flowers that are less likely to droop after it rains.
-They’re a great choice for adding color to your garden during the fall, winter, and early spring, when many of your other plants aren’t blooming.
+They're similar in appearance to pansies, but with smaller flowers that are less likely to droop after it rains.
+They're a great choice for adding color to your garden during the fall, winter, and early spring, when many of your other plants aren't blooming.
 Selective breeding has produced many new cultivars in a wide range of colorations, giving you quite a few colors to choose from.

 Pansies will bloom in the fall, but sometime between December and early February, they'll begin to fade.
 This happens earlier in northern Georgia than in southern Georgia.
 However, in March or April, they'll produce flowers again.